ilija-the/vendrithvault/content/Myths & Religion/Free Lord.md

 #deities #religion

-One of the [[Hun Lords]], credited with bringing autonomy to the Vilhuni archipelago.
+One of the [[Hun Lords]], credited with bringing autonomy to the Vilhi archipelago.

 Often pictured as a human, or otherwise non-descript humanoid knight.